nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

 Assisted installation works with User Provisioned Infrastructure(UPI).

-An administrator will need to provision all the infrastructure related components and Assisted Installation process can used provision a OpenShift Kubernetes cluster.
+An administrator will need to provision all the infrastructure related components and Assisted Installation process can used provision a OpenShift cluster.

-This offers quite a few options for customising the following(not limited to):
+This offers quite a few options for customising the following:

 - Virtual Machines
   - CPU, memory, networking and storage